mariacowdrey/live-user-filter/README.md

 # Live User Filter

 ## Description
-A page displaying a list of 50 users with a search bar using the Random User Generator API.
+An application that displays a list of 50 users with a search bar using the Random User Generator API.
 The search bar narrows down the search as the user types out a name.

 ![Live User Filter screenshot](liveuserfilter.png)